Terms such as copay, coinsurance, and deductible, can be confusing for someone with limited knowledge to understand.

 Coinsurance comes into effect once deductibles have been paid.
 Let us say you have a bill of Rs.10,000 and you have a deductible of Rs.5000.
 Then coinsurance will be levied on the sum of Rs.5000.

 Copay is the fixed amount that you have to pay towards your treatment.
-It can be a fixed amount per the nature of treatment of a fixed percentage.
+It can be a fixed amount per the nature of the treatment or a fixed percentage.

 The deductible is the amount that you need to pay as a share towards your medical bill upon which your policy comes into effect.

 Copay is the fixed amount that you have to pay for your treatment.
-It can be a fixed amount per the nature of the treatment of a fixed percentage.
+It can be a fixed amount per the nature of the treatment or a fixed percentage.

 Coinsurance refers to the percentage of treatment cost you’ll have to pay once you’ve paid the deductibles.
 This is usually a fixed percentage and is similar to co-payment.